tal-z/SoundsLike/README.md

 ### Full documentation:

 Coming soon!
 For detailed instructions, try running `help(SoundsLike)` in your interactive python interpreter.
+You can also run `help()` on any of the individual modules contained in SoundsLike.

 ###### SoundsLike uses the CMU Pronouncing Dictionary: http://www.speech.cs.cmu.edu/cgi-bin/cmudict  <br>It also offers some tools for working with dictionaries, if you prefer to use your own. <br>Phoneme generation, when enabled, is provided by g2p-en: https://github.com/Kyubyong/g2p  <br>Similar string matching is provided by difflib: https://docs.python.org/3/library/difflib.html